 Masaccio was the first painter in the Renaissance to incorporate Brunelleschi’s discovery, linear perspective, in his art.
 He did this in his fresco the Holy Trinity, in Santa Maria Novella, in Florence.

-Have a close look at the painting and at this perspective diagram.
+Have a close look at this perspective diagram.
 The orthogonals can be seen in the edges of the coffers in the ceiling (look for diagonal lines that appear to recede into the distance).
 Because Masaccio painted from a low viewpoint, as though we were looking up at Christ, we see the orthogonals in the ceiling, and if we traced all of the orthogonals, we would see that the vanishing point is on the ledge that the donors kneel on.

 Our favorite part of this fresco is God’s feet.
 Actually, you can only really see one of them.